GUIDE 2024

 If you can’t regulate when and how documents become obsolete, you risk inadvertent document loss, which might result in regulatory fines or a system clogged with unnecessary paperwork.

-ISO 9001 and ISO 13485 necessitate that you be able to recognize the difference between an old document and the most recent version of the documents in your system.
+ISO 9001 and ISO 13485 require you to recognize the difference between an old document and the most recent version of the documents in your system.
 This saves time, confusion, and blunders.
-Simultaneously, you must be able to preserve your documents and keep them accessible for as long as the law allows (without slowing down the performance of your system or costing the earth in storage fees).
+Simultaneously, you must be able to preserve your documents and keep them accessible for as long as the law allows (without slowing down your system’s performance or costing the earth in storage fees).

-Choosing a document management system (DMS) that includes capabilities for controlling the full document lifecycle will assist you in developing a quality system that will fulfill your organizational objectives as well as your regulatory responsibilities.
+Choosing a document management system (DMS) that includes capabilities for controlling the full document lifecycle will assist you in developing a quality system that will fulfill your organizational objectives and regulatory responsibilities.

 FAQs